18 Cool Traditional Christmas Tree Alternatives

 Have some fun with mini ornament bulbs by hot-gluing them together in a unique pattern.
 Display them inside a wooden tree to get the full tree look.
 If you want to be a little more creative, you can skip the wooden frame and create a unique tree shape using just ornaments of different colors and sizes.

 Christmas tree art

 If you have a fireplace and no room for a traditional tree, try decorating the mantel with some DIY tree art.
 Use Washi tape to form a simple zigzag and decorate with ribbon or strips of fabric taped to the wall.
-This type of tree could even go above your mantel along with these ideas for a gorgeous Christmas mantel.
+This type of tree could even go above your mantel.

 An eye-catching ladder tree spotted on Pinterest may not save any space, but it is certainly a new take on a traditional Christmas tree.
-Try decorating with sparkly ornaments, some strands of lights and a star or angel on top.
-Make some of these easy Christmas ornaments for your tree, too.
+Try decorating with sparkly ornaments, some strands of lights, and a star or angel on top.

 This felt tree is a great project to get kids started in DIY.
 And not only do these types of Christmas tree alternatives work great in small spaces, but they also work in a child’s bedroom.
 Making your own tree is one of the holiday traditions that everyone should start.

 If you have a chalkboard painted wall, why not draw a tree on it during the holiday season?
 You can also use a small chalkboard to draw a Christmas tree and hang it in the living room.
 This is a modern take on a Christmas tree.
 It’s a stark difference from what Christmas used to look like 100 years ago.